Xunnamius/eslint-plugin-import/docs/rules/order.md

 {
   "import/order": ["error", {
     "groups": [
-      // Built-in types are first
+      // Imports of builtins are first
       "builtin",
-      // Then sibling and parent types.
+      // Then sibling and parent imports.
 They can be mingled together ["sibling", "parent"],
-      // Then the index file
+      // Then index file imports
       "index",
       // Then any arcane TypeScript imports
       "object",
-      // Then the omitted: internal, external, type, unknown ]
+      // Then the omitted imports: internal, external, type, unknown ]
   }]
 }